GRI 405/3-3, 406/3-3, 407/3-3, 408/3-3, 409/3-3

 Guidelines and regulations

 Our Codes of Conduct for Business Partners and Suppliers take into account the respective business models of the business segments.
-The Codes of Conduct are used in purchasing contracts and contracts with other business partners, e.g., distributors and sales representatives – as annexes or references.
+The Codes of Conduct are used in purchasing contracts and contracts with other business partners, e. g., distributors and sales representatives – as annexes or references.
 Fresenius Medical Care has embedded its expectations in its Global Supplier Code of Conduct.
 Fresenius SE & Co.
-KGaA, Fresenius Kabi, and Fresenius Vamed have set out their requirements in Codes of Conduct for Business Partners and Suppliers.
-Fresenius Helios defines its expectations of business partners in the respective contracts and in the Code of Conduct for Suppliers introduced at the end of 2021.
-The codes include details on the regulation of child and forced labor, and fair working and employment conditions such as working hours and wages.
+KGaA, Fresenius Helios, and Fresenius Vamed have set out their requirements in Codes of Conduct for Business Partners and Suppliers, Fresenius Kabi in its Third-Party Code of Conduct.
+The codes include, e. g., details on the regulation of child and forced labor, and fair working and employment conditions such as working hours and wages.

 Fresenius Medical Care

-Fresenius Medical Care’s Global Supplier Code of Conduct specifies its expectations of suppliers in terms of sustainable business practices, covering topics such as integrity and ethics, human rights and labor conditions, quality, occupational health and safety, and environmental protection.
-It forms the basis of their contractual relationships with suppliers.
-Fresenius Medical Care continues to incorporate the requirements of the Global Supplier Code of Conduct into supplier contracts and has updated all relevant procurement guidelines across the regions to include a reference to this document.
-In 2021, the business segment also developed an onboarding process for suppliers to inform them of the sustainability requirements.
+Fresenius Medical Care’s Global Supplier Code of Conduct covers topics such as integrity and ethics, human rights and labor conditions, quality, occupational health and safety, and environmental protection.
+It also forms the basis of their contractual relationships with suppliers.
+Fresenius Medical Care continues to incorporate the requirements of the Global Supplier Code of Conduct in supplier contracts.
+Furthermore, the business segment has an onboarding process in place for suppliers to inform them of their sustainability requirements.
 This includes procedures to manage situations where suppliers do not wish to or are unable to adhere to these requirements.

-Since 2019, Fresenius Kabi has assessed the aspects of occupational health and safety, environment, human rights, business ethics, and sustainable procurement of relevant¹ strategic suppliers, which has been further continued in 2021.
+Since 2019, Fresenius Kabi has assessed the aspects of occupational health and safety, environment, human rights, business ethics, and sustainable procurement of relevant 1 strategic suppliers.
 This enables Fresenius Kabi to identify suppliers’ ESG performance (Environment, Social, Governance).
 Subsequently, suppliers can be requested to implement appropriate measures to reduce their ESG risks.
 Fresenius Kabi is supported in its supplier evaluation by an external service provider that provides ESG assessments for global supply chains.
-In addition, the business segment continued to work on integrating supplier assessments based on ESG criteria into supplier processes in the reporting year 2021.
-At the end of 2021, more than 70% of the relevant strategic suppliers had been evaluated against ESG criteria.
-The internally set ambition was thus achieved.
-The ESG performance of the majority of suppliers was confirmed by the assessment.
-Strategic suppliers with a low ESG assessment score have been requested in 2021 to take measures to improve their performance.

 1 Suppliers of APIs, excipients, primary packaging materials, energy, disposal services, filters, granulates, lab consumables, secondary and tertiary packaging, strategic components, clinical studies, medical devices components.